ubco-W2022T2-data301/project-group-group22/final_report_group22.md

 ## **Renat Rezyapov**

-### **RQ1: What performance statistics show significant correlations?
-What is the correlation between TOI & shots and goals, assists, and points?**
+### **RQ: What performance statistics show significant correlations?
+What is the correlation between TOI & shots and goals, assists, and points? **

 In order to, a structured data analysis approach was adopted as followed: